NodyHub/blog/content/posts/BSides-Munich-2020.md

 ---
 title: "Pentesting Cloud Sandboxes in the wild"
-date: 2020-08-22T17:07:28+02:00
+date: 2020-08-23T16:30:00+02:00
-draft: true
+draft: false
+tags:
+- Docker
+- Container
+- breakout
+- security
 ---

-Matthias and I talked about cloud sandboxes on virtual BSides Munich 2020.
+Matthias and I talked about cloud sandboxes on [virtual BSides Munich 2020](https://2020.bsidesmunich.org/).
 This blogpost summarizes the content of the talk.

 <!--more-->

-First, I will shout out to the BSides Munich Orga team to make the conference happen.
+First, shout out to the BSides Munich Orga team to make the conference happen.
 Matthias and I were thankful to have the pleasure to contribute to the event.
-Furthermore, another thank you to the other speakers, which shared their research during this wired virtual-conference-times!
+Furthermore, another thank you to the other speakers, who shared their research during this weird virtual-conference-times!

-So, what about the content.
 We started our talk with a short re-cap about containers, based on the amazing talk “Fucking Containers – how do they work?” from Andreas Krebs which was presented on BSides Munich 2019 ([Ref](https://2019.bsidesmunich.org/talks/01-03_Fucking-Containers/), [Slides](https://raw.githubusercontent.com/BSidesMUC/BsidesMunich2019/master/files/01-03_Fucking-Containers.pdf)).

 ![A. Krebs F***ing Containers](../../images/akrebs-container.png)